Executive MBA Residencies

 Regardless of your chosen track, all EMBA students participate in an opening residency that focuses on developing a broad understanding of the economic environment of business and the development of high-performing teams.

 Required for Global EMBA students and optional (at an additional cost) for National Defense and Critical Infrastructure EMBA students, the global residency encompasses a 10-day trip to selected cities in Asia, Europe or South America.
 Professors from local universities provide an introduction to the business environment of each country visited and help prepare students for company visits and meetings with executives from local and multinational firms.
 Company presentations are delivered by directors and top managers.
 Housing is provided in business-class hotels, and time is provided for cultural excursions and other activities.
-Learn more about the global residency from the perspective of a student.

 National Defense Residencies